 Applications will be accepted through December 2, 2022.

 To apply, please download and complete the application above.
 Applications and resumes should be e-mailed to SAO4th@coj.net.
-An application will not be considered complete unless both materials are submitted at this email address.
+An application will not be considered complete unless both materials are submitted at this email address before the listed deadline.

 - Attend misdemeanor, juvenile, and felony trials